 Why Do Eyebrow Breakouts Occur Post Hair-Removal?

 Before we dive into the steps to take to keep blemishes in this area at bay, it’s important to understand why this reaction is so common to begin with.
 “Similar to shaving and razor burn, trauma to any area can cause your skin to react,” Dr. Bhanusali says.
 “Combined with the possibility of a stray hair becoming ingrown, popular eyebrow hair-removal techniques can lead some to experience unpleasant breakouts.”

 What Are Other Factors That Can Lead to Acne in This Area?

-Before you jet off to your appointment, gently exfoliate your face, paying close attention to the brow area, or wherever treatment is taking place.
-This can help ensure that when the wax is applied onto your skin, it won’t press bacteria and dirt into your pores and cause a clog.
-We’ll be honest: There’s a chance your skin could still act up after your session, but giving your skin a good cleaning beforehand is never a bad thing.
+Before removing any brow hairs, gently exfoliate your face, paying close attention to the brow area, or wherever treatment is taking place.
+This can help ensure that bacteria and dirt won’t get pushed into your pores and cause a clog during the removal process.

-It’s key to resist the urge to touch your newly-shaped eyebrows with your fingers after you get your brows done.
+It’s important to resist the urge to touch your eyebrows with your fingers after hair removal.
 If your hands are dirty, bacteria can transfer onto your face and clog pores, which can lead to a breakout.
-“The first evening, icing 2-3 times per day for 2-3 minutes generally helps,” Dr. Bhanusali says.
-If all else fails and you do see any pimples post-grooming, reach for a spot treatment formulated with acne-fighting ingredients like salicylic acid, benzoyl peroxide or sulfur.
-We like the AcneFree Terminator 10.
-Remember, eyebrow acne is totally normal, but following these tips and tricks will be helpful if you want some aid clearing it up.
+If you do see any pimples post-grooming, reach for a spot treatment formulated with acne-fighting ingredients like salicylic acid, benzoyl peroxide or sulfur.